Vergina – Pella

 The two most impressive of them, the mosaic of deer hunting and the mosaic with the kidnapping of Eleni by Theseus – the largest till today known mosaic depiction in Greece – are located in the archaeological site, at the spot where they were found, and are open to the public during the summer.

-- Our trip attendant shall wear clothing with the AMMON Express marking so that he will be recognisable easily.
+- Our trip attendant-archaeologist shall wear clothing with the Ammon Express marking so that he/she will be recognisable easily

-- You should be at the departure points exactly at the time indicated in the schedule.
-The bus cannot remain at designated stops, except for boarding.
+- You should be at the departure point 10΄ before the time indicated in the schedule.
+The bus cannot remain at designated stops, except for boarding

-- Share pictures and comments from your experiences in the excursion.
+- Don’t forget to share pictures and comments from your experience!